 In addition to these priorities, we may at times request research proposals to address specific areas of interest.
 Grants are made available to researchers in many different disciplines, including:

 - general social sciences

-- Examining current technological, economic, demographic and social factors affecting the nature of work and the implications for WCB financing and Alberta’s workers’ compensation system.
+- Changing nature of work and the work environment—Examining current technological, economic, demographic or social factors affecting the nature of work; exploring implications for Alberta’s worker’s compensation system.

-A WCB technical resource can be made available to the project team upon request, to assist with WCB-Alberta data extraction and consultation on database issues.
+A WCB technical resource may be made available, upon request, to assist with WCB data extraction and consultation on database issues.

-Please note that while we support work site safety and injury prevention, WCB-Alberta does not have direct responsibility for occupational health and safety in the province of Alberta.
-As such, studies that address primary prevention are beyond our mandate and these researchers are encouraged to seek alternate sources of funding.
+Please note that while we support workplace safety and injury prevention, we do not have jurisdiction over occupational health and safety in the province of Alberta.
+As such, studies that primarily address injury prevention are beyond our mandate and these researchers are encouraged to seek alternate sources of funding.